 - voyage-finance-2 for generating article embeddings.

-- Yahoo Finance Market Data ETL: Extracts, transforms, and loads market data for various asset types using the
+- Yahoo Finance Market Data ETL: Extracts, transforms, and loads market data for various asset types (equities, bonds, real estate, commodities) using the

 yfinance